Satellite Communication - A Business Continuity Essential

 Establishing Connection Groups:

 Most communication plans are developed around primary or key contacts and then secondary level contacts.
 These are often aligned by departments or operational groups.
 When using computers and Smart devices connected through satellite phones, for e-mail or text messaging it is important to develop and test call groups prior to an emergency.
 These call groups reside on the devices themselves and not on the satellite phone.
 Because these messages are channeled through the satellite system, special dialing strings or e-mail addresses will need to be plugged into the computer or phones contact list, and then call group established using those lists.
-Likewise important phone number and particularly the satellite phone numbers should be pre loaded into the satellite phones.
+Likewise, important phone numbers and particularly the satellite phone numbers should be pre-loaded into the satellite phones.
 As part of the business continuity plan, communication protocol should be established for a number of different scenarios.
 Call groups and phone list may be tailored to the different scenarios.

 Simple Multi-phone Solutions:

 Satellite phone service can be utilized to create a simple low cost multi-phone backup communication system.
-A single fixed installation system can easily be configured to connect into the companies PBX system to allow multiple extensions access to the satellite channel.
+A single fixed installation system can easily be configured to connect into the company’s PBX system to allow multiple extensions access to the satellite channel.
 This, of course, assumes that the PBX system and the facility have power.
 If that is not the case, then a standalone satellite system is needed.
 Satellite phone systems can be linked together to provide two, three or more lines in a roll over chain.
 Provide one phone number for your satellite system to access multiple satellite lines.
 Many systems allow you to connect standard telephones to them giving you multiple extensions on each satellite line.
 Again, the emphasis is on simple systems; simple to set up and simple to use.

 Back Channel Communications: